Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Architecture

 \subsubsection{Ontology Update:}

-If the validation passes, the new class, relation, or fact is inserted into the knowledge base.
-The updated ontology is then fed back into the next cycle.
-In practice, this means that on the next prompt, the encoder context will include the newly added facts.
-Over many iterations, the ontology thus evolves.
+If validation passes, the new class, relation, or fact is inserted into the knowledge base, and the updated ontology is fed back into the next cycle: the encoder context then includes the newly added facts.
+Over many iterations, the ontology evolves.

-Because Evo-DKD runs continuously or on a schedule, it can be seen as implementing a closed-loop learning system.
-The LLM, through its dual decoders, not only uses its knowledge to answer queries or make inferences but also permanently records new inferred knowledge into the structured repository.
-This can improve future performance, especially on queries requiring that knowledge(Demonstrated in Section~\ref{RAG} with RAG).
-It also provides a degree of explainability since each edit in the ontology is accompanied by a stored explanation, which can be consulted later to understand why that change was made.
+Running continuously or on a schedule, Evo-DKD implements a closed-loop learning system: the LLM permanently records new inferred knowledge into the structured repository, improving future performance on queries requiring that knowledge (demonstrated in Section~\ref{RAG} with RAG), and each edit's stored explanation provides explainability that can be consulted later.